Democratic Psychiatry: Approach

 Basaglia and his followers deemed that psychiatry was used as the provider of scientific support for social control to the existing establishment.
 The ensuing standards of deviance and normality brought about repressive views of discrete social groups.
 This approach was nonmedical and pointed out the role of mental hospitals in the control and medicalization of deviant behaviors and social problems.
-According to A. Giannelli, at least in the beginning Democratic Psychiatry used phenomenological and existential ideas as its ideological and cultural reference point.
-However, according to P. Fusar-Poli with coauthors, Democratic Psychiatry was culturally grounded on Gramsci’s theory of “revolutionary reform” and Foucault’s critique of the “medical model”.
+According to A. Giannelli, at least in the beginning, Democratic Psychiatry used phenomenological and existential ideas as its ideological and cultural reference point.
+According to P. Fusar-Poli with coauthors, Democratic Psychiatry was culturally grounded on Antonio Gramsci's theory of "revolutionary reform" and Michel Foucault's critique of the "medical model".

 Objectives

-The objectives of the association were (and still are) to pool professional initiatives and energies in any part of society which are aimed at closing mental hospitals and restoring the rights of psychiatric patients.
+The objectives of the association were and still are to pool professional initiatives and energies in any part of society that are aimed at closing mental hospitals and restoring the rights of psychiatric patients.

 Programme

-The programme of Democratic Psychiatry stated in Bologna on the 8 of October 1973 included the following proposals:
+The programme of Democratic Psychiatry stated in Bologna on 8 October 1973 included the following proposals: